Finding Resources during the COVID-19 Library Closure

 After completing his schooling in Cape Town, Phil went to Rhodes University where he completed a BA in Law and German, followed by an Honours degree in Music, and then a P.G.C.E.
 A stint teaching school music was followed by an MA in Musicology at Bristol.
-During the course of further studies he found he was spending a lot of time in libraries he took up employment in the Wills Memorial Library at the University of Bristol.
+During the course of further studies he found he was spending a lot of time in libraries so took up employment in the Wills Memorial Library at the University of Bristol.
 Phil has been in the Univ.
 Library since 2016, but also worked for several years, in the Bodleian Music Faculty Library.
 He is now only at Univ. as Assistant Librarian, a post he took up in May 2019.
-As a PhD candidate in Musicology and History at the University of Bristol he spends an awful lot of time in libraries, but also sings in several choirs around Oxford, plays cricket for the Bodleian C.C., and flits around on a bicycle.
+He holds a PhD in Musicology and History from the University of Bristol, and sings in several choirs around Oxford, plays cricket for the Bodleian C.C., and flits around on a bicycle.

 College Archivist: Dr. Robin Darwall-Smith